arcuru/eideticadb/docs/src/user_guide/concepts/subtrees.md

 ## The Subtree Concept

-In EideticaDB, Subtrees extend the Merkle-CRDT concept by explicitly partitioning data within each Entry.
+In Eidetica, Subtrees extend the Merkle-CRDT concept by explicitly partitioning data within each Entry.
 A Subtree:

 - Represents a specific type of data structure (like a key-value store or a collection of records)
 - Has a unique name within its parent Tree
 - Maintains its own history tracking
 - Is strongly typed (via Rust generics)

-Subtrees are what make EideticaDB practical for real applications, as they provide high-level, data-structure-aware interfaces on top of the core Entry and Tree concepts.
+Subtrees are what make Eidetica practical for real applications, as they provide high-level, data-structure-aware interfaces on top of the core Entry and Tree concepts.

 ## Why Subtrees?